-v Risk-based compensation for employees of credit organisations
+vi Risk-based compensation for employees of credit organisations

-The Central Bank of Russia approved the Instruction 'on evaluation of labor remuneration system in a credit organisation and the manner of sending to credit organisations of notification on elimination of violations of the labour remuneration system' No. 154-I of 17 April 2014.
-The Instruction entered in to force on 1 January 2015.
+As of 1 January 2015 the Instruction 'on evaluation of labour remuneration system in a credit organisation and the manner of sending to credit organisations of notification on elimination of violations of the labour remuneration system' No. 154-I of 17 April 2014 approved by the Central Bank of Russia came into force.

 In particular, the Instruction provides that remuneration of employees of credit organisations should be set depending on the risk level to which a credit organisation may or may have been exposed (as a result of employees' actions) and introduces a requirement to establish a portion of the remuneration of certain categories of employees that can be varied, deferred or adjusted depending on the results of the organisation.
 The remuneration depends on the category of risk takers and other employees covered by the Instruction.
-Also the instruction sets forth the obligation of a credit organisation to disclose information on its labour remuneration system on a regular basis and not less than once in a calendar year.
+In addition, the instruction sets forth the obligation of a credit organisation to disclose information on its labour remuneration system on a regular basis and not less than once in a calendar year.